Bhiwani district

 Bhiwani district is one of the 22 districts of the northern Indian state of Haryana.
-Created on 22 December 1972, the district was the largest district of the state by area, before the creation of Charkhi Dadri as a separate district, as it occupied an area of 4778 km2 and administered 442 villages with a population of 1,634,445.
+Created on 22 December 1972, it was the largest district of the state by area, before the creation of Charkhi Dadri as a separate district, as it occupied an area of 4778 km2 and administered 442 villages with a population of 1,634,445.
 Sirsa is now the largest district of the state.

 The district headquarters is the city of Bhiwani, which is around 124 km from the national capital Delhi.
 Other major towns in the district are Siwani, Loharu, Tosham, Bawani Khera, Kohlawas, Lamba.

 As of 2011 it is the third most populous district of Haryana (out of 21), after Faridabad and Hisar.

 History

 Pre-Indus Valley Civilization mine, smelt and houses have been found at Khanak hills of Tosham Hill range.
-Excavations (1968–73 and 1980–86) in the village of Mitathal in Bhiwani have unearthed evidence of pre-Harappan and Harappan (Indus Valley civilization) culture in the area.
-Near the village of Naurangabad, about 10 km east of Bhiwani city, preliminary diggings in 2001 revealed artifacts including coins, tools, sieves, toys, statues and pots up to 2,500 years old.
+Excavations (1968–1973 and 1980–1986) in the village of Mitathal in Bhiwani have unearthed evidence of pre-Harappan and Harappan (Indus Valley Civilisation) culture in the area.
+Near the village of Naurangabad, about 10 km east of Bhiwani city, preliminary diggings in 2001 revealed artefacts including coins, tools, sieves, toys, statues and pots up to 2,500 years old.
 According to archaeologists the presence of coins, coin moulds, statues and design of the houses, suggests that a town existed here sometimes in the Kushan, Gupta and the Youdheya period till 300 BCE.

 Bhiwani city is mentioned in the Ain-i-Akbari and has been a prominent centre of commerce since the time of the Mughals.

+Wreckage of a Boeing 747, from Saudi Arabian Airlines Flight 763, fell in Bhiwani District as part of the Charkhi Dadri mid-air collision.

+Naurangabad is an ancient archaeological mound.

 Divisions

 The district comprises four sub-divisions: Bhiwani, Loharu, Siwani and Tosham.
 These sub-divisions are further divided into five Tehsils: Bhiwani, Loharu, Siwani, Bawani Khera and Tosham and one sub-tehsil, Behal.

-There are five Vidhan Sabha constituencies in this district: Bhiwani, Loharu, Bawani Khera, Tosham and Bawani Khera.
+There are four Vidhan Sabha constituencies in this district: Bhiwani, Loharu, Tosham and Bawani Khera.
 Bawani Khera is part of the Hisar (Lok Sabha constituency) while the rest are part of Bhiwani-Mahendragarh (Lok Sabha constituency).

 Previously in Bhiwani district, sub-divisions Badhra and Charkhi Dadri and sub-tehsil Baund Kalan became part of the new Charkhi Dadri district in 2016.